Sunday, February 01, 2026

 I began doing things I had postponed for months — even years.
 I signed up for an intense yoga program.
 I lost weight.
 I felt more presentable, more alive.
 I finally restarted my podcast recordings that had been stalled for over a year.
 I met Gurudev and received his blessings.
 Momentum returned to my life.

-They say you can truly love someone else only when you love yourself.
+They say you can achieve all only when you truly love yourself.
 Maybe that’s what this was really about.
-It wasn’t the person — it was the awakening.
+It wasn’t me — it was the awakening.
 The reminder.
 The emotional spark.

 After years of emotional highs and lows, I didn’t think I could still “fall.”
-But I did — not into a relationship — into a feeling.
+But I did — not into a relationship — for myself — into a feeling.
 Into possibility.
 Into aliveness.

 The people closest to me noticed the change.